 After recently chatting with a colleague about Netflix and the inherent advantage within their business model due to their ability to accumulate real-time information about their consumers, I was fortunate to happen upon an article that provides some additional context to the conversation.

-“We AIM monitor what Media you watch, how often you watch things,” said Netflix spokesperson Joris Evers in the cheap mlb jerseys article on Marketplace.org.
+“We monitor what you watch, how often you watch things,” said Netflix spokesperson Joris Evers in the article on Marketplace.org.
 “Does a movie have a happy ending, what’s the level of romance, what’s the level of violence, is it a cerebral kind of movie or is it light and funny?”

 Isn’t this what every brand would love to do?
-Imagine if Nike was able to monitor every instance a customer put on their shoes, and therefore knew which product was Activities being used, cheap mlb jerseys for how – long and how far they travelled.
+Imagine if Nike was able to monitor every instance a customer put on their shoes, and therefore knew which product was being used, for how long and how far they travelled.
 As loyal Nike customers, we’d be getting notices on when to replace our shoes and even which shoes to wear according to the weather forecast.
 (Which would be very helpful in Canada…)

-This is a fantastic illustration of the importance of leveraging relevant consumer behaviour data to effectively engage your audience with impactful wholesale nba jerseys storytelling.
-Take edges: this FORMER to the next level by creating engagement opportunities wherein the customer can co-author your brand narrative – and you create meaningful storybuilding.
+This is a fantastic illustration of the importance of leveraging relevant consumer behaviour data to effectively engage your audience with impactful storytelling.
+Take this to the next level by creating engagement opportunities wherein the customer can co-author your brand narrative – and you create meaningful storybuilding.